Dick Crockett

 Richard DeHart Crockett (February 27, 1915 – January 25, 1979) was an American television and film actor, stunt performer, stunt coordinator, producer, and director, best known for his work with director Blake Edwards.

 Career

-The first film he worked on was Room Service in 1938.
-The following year he began acting and doing stunt work in Bachelor Mother and The Hunchback of Notre Dame respectively.
-He appeared in Munster, Go Home! and Batman which were both released in 1966 and based on the respective television shows.
+Crockett's first film was Room Service (1938) starring the Marx Brothers.
+The following year he began acting and doing stunt work in Bachelor Mother and The Hunchback of Notre Dame, respectively.
+He appeared in Munster, Go Home! and Batman, both released in 1966 and based on their respective television programs.

-Crockett continued as an actor and a stuntman until the late 1970s.
+Crockett continued working as an actor and a stuntman until the late 1970s.